RandyWilkinsASU/ddm-textbook-summer-2019/_posts/2019-07-21-ch10-data-quality.md

 Discussion Questions:

+The Level of Service Inventory-Revised (LSI-R) model qualifies as a WMD while lacking fairness and transparency; this begs the question of how can this model be fair to anyone?

 Where should fine-tuning the algorithms used in machine apps begin?
 Knowing there is inevitably inaccurate data, how do we get the statistical data to the best point possible?